Split Your Email and Website

-Why your website’s free email is a bad idea
+Why using your website’s free email is a bad idea

 For as long as there has been web hosting, there has been email hosting tacked on to it.
 It is free, convenient, and a bad idea.
 It’s hard to pass up a free service, but let’s look at a few reasons why you shouldn’t.

-- Forwarding emails - For a while, we tried to stop people from forwarding email accounts on our server.
-Why?
-Because when you receive spam and forward it to an outside email address, you then become the spammer because you are sending spam.
-So on a shared server, everyone that shares the same IP address for their email shares the same email reputation.
-With a dedicated email service provider, forwarding emails are allowed because they a robust system that deals with spam effectively.
+- Forwarding emails - When you receive spam and forward it to an outside email address (maybe your personal Gmail), you become the spammer because the spam is coming from your website and going to another email address.
+On a shared server, everyone that shares the same IP address for their email shares the same email reputation.
+This means if you forward spam, your website host's IP address can end up on a spammer list.
+At that point, every email account on the host server (even sites other than yours) is identified as spam and their email will be blocked and bounced back.
+This is not a way to be a good neighbor.
+With a dedicated email service provider, forwarding emails are allowed because they have a robust system which deals with spam effectively.

 - Too much spam - Free email service packaged with your hosting account has limited spam filtration tools.
 Dedicated email service providers are built on a foundation of good spam control.